WordPress/gutenberg/docs/reference-guides/data/data-core-edit-site.md

 ### setHasPageContentFocus

-Sets whether or not the editor allows only page content to be edited.
+Sets whether the editor allows only page content to be edited.

 _Parameters_